There are 2 main reasons why you should use a tripod for vlogging:

 The true advantage is the maximum height.
 It can completely turn into a vlogging stick with a total height of 13.4 inches (34cm), much longer than the Manfrotto’s 8 inches (20.5cm).
 This allows you to use lenses that aren’t as wide, and to capture more space when you record in selfie mode (see below for a comparison).

 It can also turn into a tripod, but it is only useful on completely flat surfaces.
-This is probably the least versatile tripod of the list, but it is the best if you mainly want a vlogging stick because of its weight and height.
+This is probably the least versatile tripod on the list, but it is the best if you mainly want a vlogging stick because of its weight and height.

 It is the lightest of the three tripods and the best one at being a simple, yet convenient vlogging stick.